saspy-bffs/wuss-2021-class/README.md

 To test your setup, please follow the instructions in our [Setup Test Colab Notebook](https://colab.research.google.com/drive/16lrkpnth_BTx0VPRgUoXBZbnyShdL-3J#offline=true&sandboxMode=true).
 If desired, you can use the __File__ -> __Save a Copy in Drive__ command to save a copy of the results.

 All in-class examples assume the use of Google Colab and ODA, and we will not be able to provide support for any other setup.
-However, if you are interested in setting up a local SASPy enviroment in order to have Python talk to a commercial SAS installation, you're welcome to follow [these setup instructions](https://github.com/saspy-bffs/sgf-2019-how/blob/main/Handout-SGF2019-HOW-Everything_Is_Better_With_Friends.pdf) (see page 2) from a previous iteration of this course.
+However, if you are interested in setting up a local SASPy environment in order to have Python talk to a commercial SAS installation, you're welcome to follow [these setup instructions](https://github.com/saspy-bffs/sgf-2019-how/blob/main/Handout-SGF2019-HOW-Everything_Is_Better_With_Friends.pdf) (see page 2) from a previous iteration of this course.

 ### Attendee Prerequisites